kavonrtep/cenh3_chip_seq_pipeline/README.md

 This pipeline is designed to analyze ChIP-seq data using a series of tools like epic2, Macs3 and deeptools.
 The pipeline is intended to be used for detection of broad peaks.
 The pipeline is encapsulated in a Singularity container.

 ## Requirements
-Singularity is required to use the contained.
+Singularity is required to use the container.
 Singularity can be installed using conda environment.

 ```bash
 conda install -c conda-forge singularity